wavefrontHQ/docs/pages/doc/missing_data_troubleshooting.md

 **Troubleshooting & Further Investigation**

-1. Look for pushback in the **Queuing Reasons** chart of the **Operations for Applications Service and Proxy Data** dashboard.
+1. Look for pushback in the **Queuing Reasons** chart of the **Tanzu Observability Service and Proxy Data** dashboard.
-2. Use the query in the **Data Ingestion Rate (Points)** chart of the **Operations for Applications Service and Proxy Data** dashboard to keep track of your ingestion rate.
+2. Use the query in the **Data Ingestion Rate (Points)** chart of the **Tanzu Observability Service and Proxy Data** dashboard to keep track of your ingestion rate.
 Ensure the ingestion rate is within contractual limits to avoid overages.
 While it's possible to ask Support to raise the backend limit such a change can result in overages.

 #### Proxy Queue Reasons: Proxy Rate Limit

 If the proxy is configured with a rate limit, and the rate of data sent to the proxy is above the limit, the proxy starts queuing data.
-The **Proxy Rate Limiter Active** chart in the **Operations for Applications Service and Proxy Data** dashboard provides insight into whether data is coming in faster than the proxy rate limit supports.
+The **Proxy Rate Limiter Active** chart in the **Tanzu Observability Service and Proxy Data** dashboard provides insight into whether data is coming in faster than the proxy rate limit supports.

 <!---So, is the solution more proxies, limit the data, or both??
 How can I direct my data to a proxy that can handle it??
 HA solution??--->

 **Troubleshooting & Further Investigation**

 1. Confirm whether data is coming in faster than the proxy's rate limit configuration (`pushRateLimit`).
 If so, look into ways to reduce your data rate.
-  1. On the **Operations for Applications Service and Proxy Data dashboard** find the **Proxy Troubleshooting** section and  examine the **Proxy  Rate Limiter Active** chart to see whether the rate limiter is active on the different proxies in your environment.
+  1. On the **Tanzu Observability Service and Proxy Data dashboard** find the **Proxy Troubleshooting** section and  examine the **Proxy  Rate Limiter Active** chart to see whether the rate limiter is active on the different proxies in your environment.
   2. Confirm the `pushRateLimit` of each proxy by looking at the proxy configuration file or by querying `--proxyconfig.pushRateLimit`.
-2. Go to the **Received Points/Distributions/Spans Per Second** charts in the **Operations for Applications Service and Proxy Data** dashboard
+2. Go to the **Received Points/Distributions/Spans Per Second** charts in the **Tanzu Observability Service and Proxy Data** dashboard
   1. Examine the ingest rate for the proxy that seems to have rate limit problems.
   2. Use the Filter feature at the top of each dashboard or chart or specifying a specific source name in the underlying queries to filter for the proxy you are interested in.